-Commands · Cloudflare Workers docs
+Commands

 Array

-- The routes you would like to publish to, e.g.
+- The routes you would like to publish to, for example,

 routes = ["example.com/foo/*", example.com/bar/*].

-- The routes you would like to publish to, e.g.
+- The routes you would like to publish to, for example,

-Publishing the same code to multiple places
+Publishing the same code to multiple domains

-If you would like to be able to publish your code to multiple places, please see the documentation for environments.
+To publish your code to multiple domains, refer to the documentation for environments .

 dev